back to the DISTRICT INDEX

 the so-called houses of the Borgias

-The gloomy memories that this place brought to the mind of the common people were so alive in the past that also the houses built above the passage became the object of another popular belief: the famous Lucrezia Borgia, daughter of the ill-famed pope Alexander VI (Rodrigo Borgia), was said to have poisoned her several lovers in these buildings.
-In fact, they are still popularly known as 'the houses of the Borgias'.
-There is no historical evidence, though, that any member of the Borgia really lived here.
+The gloomy memories of this place probably inspired another popular belief, concerning the building above the flight of steps: it is said that the famous Lucrezia Borgia, daughter of pope Alexander VI (Rodrigo Borgia), used to poison her lovers in this house.
+The complex is, in fact, still popularly known as 'the houses of the Borgias'.
+There is no historical evidence, though, that any member of the family really lived here.
 The house belonged to the Cesarini family, who in time donated it to the local convent.

 ~ go to part 2 ~